-Teresa Longobardi, PhD Economía Teresa.Longobardi@upr.edu | (787) 504-0077 Clase: Martes 1:30 pm - 4:15 pm Oficina: Por cita previa.
+Teresa Longobardi, PhD Economía Clase: Miércoles 1:30 pm - 3:15 pm

 COURSE DESCRIPTION

 This course is designed to lay the foundation of good empirical research in the managerial sciences.
 It will introduce the assumptions and the logic underlying social research.
 Students will become acquainted with a variety of approaches to research design, and they will be mentored in applying them.
 As a result, the elements of a publishable research paper will be reviewed and each student will have the opportunity for hands-on experience developing a paper that can be published in a peer-reviewed journal.